-Cavapoo is often marketed as a cross breed that doesn’t shed.
+Cavapoo is often marketed as a cross breed that doesn’t shed (and is hypoallergenic).
 But is that really so?
 How much do cavapoo shed?

 To begin with, each and every dog sheds.
 To put it even better, every animal sheds, including humans (you know all that hair in your bathtub?)
 Cavapoo is a mix of Cavalier King Charles Spaniel and Poodle.
 As is always the case with mixed breeds, it’s hard to predict how many genes a particular puppy will inherit from the spaniel, and how many (and which) from poodle.